Hendrick Motorsports: Car No. 17 history

 On June 2, 2022, Hendrick Motorsports announced it would field the No. 17 in three Xfinity races in 2022, with Kyle Larson running at Road America, Alex Bowman at Indianapolis, and William Byron at Watkins Glen.
-This marked HMS' return to the Xfinity Series after Tony Stewart won for the team at Daytona in 2009.
+This marked Hendrick Motorsports' return to the Xfinity Series after Tony Stewart won for the team at Daytona in 2009.
 Larson dominated at Road America, but eventually lost to Ty Gibbs on the final lap.
 Bowman ran the car at the Indianapolis road course, but it again finished second, this time to A. J. Allmendinger.
 At Watkins Glen, Byron fiercely battled Gibbs for the lead throughout most of the race until they both spun off-course during the final restart, resulting in Byron finishing 25th.
 At the September Darlington race, Larson finished fifth after engaging in a three-car battle with Noah Gragson and Sheldon Creed over the closing laps.
 Larson attempted a pass on Creed for the lead on the final lap, only for both to be passed by race-winner Gragson.

-On March 8, 2023, Hendrick Motorsports announced that, for the second year in a row, it would field the No. 17 in four Xfinity in 2023, with William Byron running at Circuit of the Americas, Kyle Larson at Sonoma and Darlington, and Alex Bowman at Watkins Glen.
+On March 8, 2023, Hendrick Motorsports announced that, for the second year in a row, it would field the No. 17 in four Xfinity races in 2023, with Byron running at Circuit of the Americas, Larson at Sonoma and Darlington, and Bowman at Watkins Glen.
+On July 12, Hendrick Motorsports added a fifth race to their Xfinity schedule, with Elliott driving the No. 17 at Pocono.
+On September 26, two further races were added to the No. 17 schedule, with Boris Said competing at the Charlotte Roval and Rajah Caruth competing in the season finale at Phoenix.

+For 2024, a ten–race schedule was announced on February 27, 2024, with Cup Byron, Larson, Bowman and Chase Elliott all competing in at least one race, with Said also competing for the team at Sonoma.
+The organization claimed their first win in the Xfinity Series since 2009 with Larson at the Circuit of the Americas after overtaking a dueling Shane van Gisbergen and Austin Hill on the final lap.
+Elliott took the No. 17 to victory lane at Charlotte.

+In 2025, the team announced a sixteen-race schedule, with newly signed development driver Corey Day serving as the anchor driver, competing in ten races for the team, while the remaining six races being split between Byron, Bowman, Larson and Elliott.
+Larson took the No. 17 car to victory lane at Bristol, while Byron won at Charlotte.
+The team added a second race for Elliott at Pocono.
+On July 14, the team announced Jake Finch would make his Xfinity Series debut at Dover.
+Larson made a third start for the team at Indianapolis.